FEP

 Many Preferred Traits Over PTFE – FEP’s lower heat shrink temperature (420 ± 50 °F / 215 ± 10 °C) means that it can be used over components that may not be able to withstand the higher heat shrink temperature of PTFE (650 ± 25 °F / 340 ± 5 °C).
 FEP heat shrink has a lower gas and vapor permeability than PTFE and is less expensive.
 FEP is also more flexible than PTFE and has greater optical clarity.

-More Lubricious Than PFA – FEP has a lower coefficient of friction that PFA resulting in a highly smooth and non-stick surface.
+More Lubricious Than PFA – FEP has a lower coefficient of friction than PFA, resulting in a highly smooth and non-stick surface.

 Sterilizable – FEP’s temperature tolerance and physical properties allow it to easily tolerate gamma, ETO, e-beam, and autoclave sterilization protocols.